 Physical commodities are probably the most direct way to grab a piece of price appreciation in a particular commodity, but they involve storage of the said commodity as well as ensuring there is a marketplace or exchange to facilitate the trade when trying to liquidate the physical commodity.

-Owning and storing physical commodities is easy to accomplish for high-value commodities such as Gold and Platinum for retail investors that want to hedge their portfolios against uncertainty.
+Owning and storing physical commodities is easy to accomplish for high-value commodities such as Gold, Platinum and Silver for retail investors that want to hedge their portfolios against uncertainty.

 However, this strategy has limited applications for large investors that want to own a variety of commodities due to the constraints around logistics.